Cursed (Paleface Swiss album)

-Cursed is the third studio album by Swiss beatdown hardcore band Paleface Swiss, released on 3 January 2025 through Blood Blast Distribution.
-It is the band's first album to feature drummer Cassiano Toma, and the band's first album to be released under the name 'Paleface Swiss' as the band had to rename due to there being another artist under the name of 'Paleface'.
+Cursed is the third album by the Swiss metal band Paleface Swiss, released on 3 January 2025 through Blood Blast Distribution.
+It is the band's only album to feature drummer Cassiano Toma, and the band's first album to be released under the name Paleface Swiss as the band had to rename due to there being another artist under the name of Paleface.

+Background and promotion

 The first single, titled "Hatred", was released on 26 September 2024 along with the album announcement.
-It was then followed by two more singles, "My Blood on Your Hands", and "Love Burns", which were released on 7 November 2024 and 4 December 2024, respectively.
+It was followed by two more singles, "My Blood on Your Hands", and "Love Burns", which were released on 7 November 2024 and 4 December 2024.
 A music video for the song "River of Sorrows" was released on 3 January 2025 coinciding with the album release.
+An expanded edition, Cursed (The Complete Edition), was released on 4 June 2025, and the singles "I Am a Cursed One", "Best Before: Death", "Please End Me", "The Gallow" and "River of Sorrows (Unplugged)" were included.
 The album was named as one of the most anticipated metal albums of 2025 by Loudwire.

+Critical reception

+Cursed drew a mixed critical reception: Kerrang! characterized the recording as an uneven throwback that pairs "unhinged brutality" with nu-metal revivalism and awarded it a 3/5 score; while Metal Injection gave the album a 6.5 out of 10 and framed it as a recording that showcases the band's strengths even as it suffers from lapses in cohesion.